VisionXLab/RSCoVLM/README.md

 If you find our paper or benchmark helpful for your research, please consider citing our paper and giving this repo a star ⭐.
 Thank you very much!

-> The manuscript has been submmitted at 2026.11.14, and has not been accepted.
+> The manuscript has been submmitted at 2026.11.14, and is undergoing review.

 ```bibtex
 @article{li2025rscovlm,